szabgab/perlmaven.com/sites/en/pages/github-actions-for-geo-tcx.md

 ## Unnecessary Makefile.PL ?

-Looking at the source code of the prorject I was a bit confused as the <b>Makefile.PL</b> did not contain any reference to GitHub, but somehow MetaCPAN did know about the GitHub of this project.
-Then I noticed there is also a <b>dist.ini</b> file.
+Looking at the source code of the prorject I was a bit confused as the **Makefile.PL** did not contain any reference to GitHub, but somehow MetaCPAN did know about the GitHub of this project.
+Then I noticed there is also a **dist.ini** file.
 This looks confusing and probably unnecessary.

-So I tried to install the dependencies and running the tests using <b>dzil</b> just to have it complain:
+So I tried to install the dependencies and running the tests using **dzil** just to have it complain:

 ```
 $ dzil test